diku-dk/futhark-website/blog/2026-03-24-scan-scatter-fusion.md

 dubious heuristics that [needed at least one workaround in a benchmark](https://github.com/diku-dk/futhark-benchmarks/commit/f85c110601055b7c0a8fd143d9c490cb8fc6e5c8).

+Also, I should note that we have still not reached *quite* the performance of some CUDA implementations filtering we wrote by hand.
+We are still investigating the cause, but it seems related to low level issues related to register usage and efficiently passing values from the first function to the second function (the `c` type in `maposcanomap`).
+Hopefully we can address this, but I am OK with postponing it until later, as the issue is unrelated to IR design and fusion rules.

 While I am mostly concerned with parallel performance, I will note that the fused `filter` is compiled to a single loop when using the sequential `c` backend, quite similar to what you might write by hand.